carrickcancloud/Terraform/anvil/README.md

     ```

 ### **Step 3: Sync Operational Configuration**
-This creates the initial SSM Parameters for instance sizes.
+This creates the initial SSM Parameters that define your instance and fleet sizes.
--   In your local `project-anvil-ops` repository, commit and push the `environments/*.json` files.
+-   Go to your `project-anvil-ops` repository **Actions** tab.
--   This automatically triggers the **"Sync Operational Config to AWS SSM"** workflow.
+-   Manually trigger the **"Sync Operational Config to AWS SSM"** workflow.
 Wait for it to complete.

 ### **Step 4: Build Application AMIs**
 -   In the `project-anvil` repo, go to **Actions** -> **"Anvil: Build Golden AMIs"**.